Milredel/validator-front/README.md

 <img width="764" alt="file KO" src="https://github.com/Milredel/validator-front/assets/2780114/5b3215f8-0bd3-46c4-9959-7d194c87749e">

-You can use the action button to do some modification, data will be revalidated each time.
+You can use the action buttons to do some modifications.
+The trash icon is here to remove a line (when it is a duplicate).
+The wrench icon is here to force change the balance (with the one displayed below the one in bold)

+Data will be revalidated each time.
 And if you come to correct the whole file, you'll be able to download the fixed data in a json file :

 <img width="763" alt="file OK after edition" src="https://github.com/Milredel/validator-front/assets/2780114/ce1179b1-08f0-41d1-90be-c72d68efc045">